 Kate has been deeply committed to River-Lab since 2008 having guided students and adults for over 50 trips as Guide, Model Leader, Captain and Trainer every grade level.
 She also served on the board of her children's grade school as well as on various committees.
 Her love of being outside whenever possible makes Kate an enthusiastic gardener as well as River-Lab volunteer.
 A native Fairfielder, she and her husband, Steve love raising their four children in this town.

 Christina has made many contributions to River-Lab, including Program Advisor, Model Leader and Guide.
 She was born in the distant Isar watershed of Munich, Germany but now she’s adopted Fairfield’s Mill River watershed as her own.
 Christina works as a physical therapist, massage therapist, and personal trainer, and lives in Fairfield with her husband Peter and their two daughters, Jessica and Sarah.

 Carrie began guiding in 2010 at Osborn Hill Elementary.
 Always happiest outdoors, she immediately immersed herself in the River-Lab Program and shortly became the 5th Grade Co-Director and Scheduler.
 Carrie was elected to the Board in March of 2017 and became Vice President in 2018.
 In addition to MRWC, she is an active volunteer with Junior Achievement and within the Fairfield Schools PTAs.
 She and her husband, Steve, live in Fairfield with their three children.

-In addition to serving MRWC both as a River-Lab Guide, Director, and Advisor and currently as MRWC Board President, she has used her professional experience as a trainer for a software company to help MRWC and the River-Lab Program utilize more current technology for training, outreach and communication.
+Lynn has served MRWC both as a River-Lab Guide, Director, and Advisor and as a board member since 2015; serving as President from 2016-2020.
+She has used her professional experience as a trainer for a software company to help MRWC and the River-Lab Program utilize more current technology for training, outreach and communication.
 She, her husband John, and their boys have lived in Fairfield since 2000.

 Subha is a molecular biologist who has spent many years in research.
 She also worked as a patent scientist for a bioinformatics company.
 She has always been passionate about science and found her connection in a different lab setting - the River-Lab.
 She started guiding in 2008, later moving up to Captain and then to Co-Director.
 She and her husband, Sankar, live in Fairfield with their son and daughter.